MaterializeInc/materialize/doc/user/content/cloud/get-started.md

 * Signing up for Materialize Cloud

-* Creating, and connecting to a Materialize Cloud deployment
+* Creating and connecting to a Materialize Cloud deployment

 * Connecting to a streaming data source